silicon-heaven/shv-doc/src/rpcmethods/file.md

 |------------|--------|
 | [Int, Int] | Bytes  |

-The parameter must be list with offset and size in bytes that identifies range to be read.
-The range can be outside of the file boundaries and in such case zero length bytes value is provided.
+The parameter must be a tuple containing `offset` and `size` in bytes that identifies the range to be read.
+The implementation may return less data than `size`, but it will never return 0 bytes if any data exists at the specified offset.
+The range can be outside of the file boundaries and in such case zero length bytes value is returned.

 ```
 => <id:42, method:"read", path:"test/file">i{1:[0, 1024]}